-The following are the data type restrictions per data type of the LN table field:
+In the LN table field, these are the data type restrictions per data type:

-- Date data type: - The Entered Date field must be of the default date format. - The plus (+) or minus (-) signs enable you to change the current date.
+Date data type:

+- The Entered Date field must be of the default date format. - The plus (+) or minus (-) signs enable you to change the current date.
 For example, +2 adds two days to the current date. - The number sign (#) can be used for the current date. - String/multibyte data type: